radu-jakab/devplant-spring-training/README.md

 - seedData.sql

 9. The bottom-up approach
+- Lending entity and repo, services and controller; methods: show all lendings, show all lendings for client
-- Library entity and repo, services and controller
+- Library entity and repo, services and controller; methods: show all books, lend book, return book
+- remove DataInitializer, create library record, some authors and books in seedData.sql
+- @Transactional
 - JPQL

 10. Logging